santiment/academy/src/docs/labels/derivatives/index.md

 ---

 ## Description
-Label used for addresses that are used in derivatives projects.
+This label is used for addresses that are involved in derivatives projects.

 Crypto derivatives function similarly to traditional derivatives, where a buyer and a seller engage in a contractual agreement to trade an underlying asset.